-- 1. Prize: Traineeship at the ECtHR

-- 2. The only MCC in English on the ECHR

-- 3. Council of Europe
+- 1. Possibility of winning a traineeship at the European Court of Human Rights; - 2.
+The only Moot Court Competition in English on the European Convention on Human Rights; - 3.
+Collaboration with the Council of Europe.

-- 1. Square speech bubbles
+- 1. Square speech bubbles; - 2.
+Red transparent overlay or gradient.

-- 2. ECtHR and participants' images

-- 3. Red see through layer over the images